 Solution A and B were mixed after cooling, and its pH adjusted to 2.0 by adding conc.
 H2SO4 and carefully distributed into sterile screw cap bottles for storage (Ahmed et al., 2022).

 The 9k medium was used for the isolation of metal solubilizing species from the coal mine drain.
 The coal mine drain sample (1 ml) was transferred into 20 ml test tubes containing 10 ml of the 9k medium in duplicate.
 The inoculated tubes were incubated at 28±2ᴼC for 24 - 48h in a shaker incubator (Ahmed et al., 2022).
-A loopful of culture from turbid test tubes indicating culture with with microbial growth were obtained using a sterile wire loop and inoculated on cysteine lactose electrolyte deficient (CLED) agar and nutrient agar plates for metal solubilizing bacterial isolation.
+A loopful of culture from turbid test tubes indicating culture with with microbial growth were obtained using a sterile wire loop and inoculated on Cysteine Lactose Electrolyte Deficient (CLED) agar and nutrient agar plates for metal solubilizing bacterial isolation.
 Inoculated plates were incubated at 28±2ᴼC for 24 h in an incubator.
 Discrete colonies obtained from inoculated plates were purified by sub-culturing and subsequently stored on a nutrient agar slant in a refrigerator at 4ᴼC for subsequent identification and use.

 Identification of microbial species